Extended Producer Responsibility (EPR) for textiles

 Proven global reach

-Through our brands, we’ve been helping our customer comply with legislation around the world since 1997.
-Our deep-rooted relationships with regulators, policymakers, and industry bodies mean we’re actively involved in shaping the future of EPR.
+Through our brands, we’ve been helping our customer comply with legislation and environmental regulations around the world since 1997.
+Our deep-rooted relationships with environmental regulators, policymakers, and industry bodies mean we’re actively involved in shaping the future of Textiles EPR.

 Unmatched scale and expertise

-Today, we manage 40+ PROs across 15 countries, covering 5 key material streams, giving us unmatched insight into regulatory, operational, and reporting requirements.
-As textile EPR expands, we’re actively planning to establish in-country textile PROs.
+Today, we manage 40+ PROs across 15 countries, covering 5 key material streams, giving us unmatched insight into regulatory, operational, and data reporting requirements.
+As Textiles EPR expands, we’re actively planning to establish in-country Textiles PROs.

 Your textile EPR partner